 Youth Advisory Council

-Congressman Ted W. Lieu (D-Los Angeles County) announced that applications for the 33rd Congressional District’s inaugural Youth Advisory Council (YAC) will be accepted through Dec.
-15. Students will have a chance to meet with a diverse group of peers from their community to discuss issues of importance and consider ways of getting involved locally.
+Congressman Ted W. Lieu (D-Los Angeles County) started the 33rd Congressional District’s inaugural Youth Advisory Council (YAC) in early 2018.
+YAC students will have a chance to meet with a diverse group of peers from their community to discuss issues of importance and consider ways of getting involved locally.
 The YAC will work directly with staff in Rep. Lieu’s office to collaborate on key issues for young people in California’s 33rd district.
 Students in 9th through 12th grade that live or attend school in the district are eligible to apply.

 Rep. Lieu: “Our district is full of passionate young people who have already dedicated themselves to helping their community and advocating for a better future.
 Our Youth Advisory Council provides an excellent opportunity for students to talk about issues that matter to them with my Congressional office and find ways to channel their passion into action.
 I’m looking forward to another great year with our Youth Advisory Council and I encourage all interested students to apply!”

 We are currently accepting applications at this time.

 Deadline to apply: Friday, July 19, 2019 by 5PM.